I've found the top deals from the massive Argos Summer Sale – get up to 50% off tech, appliances, toys, and more

-The mega Argos Summer Sale is here with up to 50% off tech, toys, appliances, and more – I've picked the top 13 deals
+Massive Argos Summer Sale clashes with Prime Day this week – get up to 50% off tech, toys, appliances, and more

 Big savings on LG, Ninja, Dyson, Karcher, Philips, and more